DerGuru/The-Resonant/New Chapters/Part3/P3-01_The_Meeting.md

 "Acceptable.
 Propose a format."

 "Coffee shop.
 Public.
 Thirty minutes.
-Status update only—no interrogation."
+Status update only - no interrogation."

 Reeves made a note.
 "I'll relay that to the Director.
 Anything else?"

 Jason thought carefully.
 What else mattered?

-"If we detect a threat—something dangerous, something that affects more than just us—we report it immediately.
+"If we detect a threat - something dangerous, something that affects more than just us - we report it immediately.
 In exchange, you respond appropriately.
 Not with containment.
 With cooperation."

 Reeves raised an eyebrow.
 "You're proposing a... consultancy arrangement?"